nettybun/haptic/readme.md

 supports multiple reactive libraries; including no reactivity at all.
 Haptic has generalized this with `api.patch` but still maintains API-compatibility to support community packages.
-Most of the hyperscript reviver code is borrowed but the reactive state engine is now unrelated after many iterations.
+Most of the hyperscript reviver code is borrowed but the state library is now unrelated after many iterations.

-Wire was influenced by Sinuous, Solid, S.js, Reactor.js, and Dipole.
+The reactive state library was influenced by Sinuous, Solid, S.js, Reactor.js, and Dipole.